eksctl-io/eksctl/userdocs/src/introduction.md

 ```

+!!! note
-> NOTE: In `us-east-1` you are likely to get `UnsupportedAvailabilityZoneException`.
+    In `us-east-1` you are likely to get `UnsupportedAvailabilityZoneException`.
 If you do, copy the suggested zones and pass `--zones` flag, e.g. `eksctl create cluster --region=us-east-1 --zones=us-east-1a,us-east-1b,us-east-1d`.
 This may occur in other regions, but less likely.
 You shouldn't need to use `--zone` flag otherwise.

 You can also create a cluster passing all configuration information in a file
 using `--config-file`: